Interdisciplinary Check Sheets

-The Interdisciplinary Option is available for those students who have obtained a bachelor’s degree from an accredited college or university.
+The Interdisciplinary option is available for those students who have obtained a bachelor’s degree from an accredited college or university.
+Interdisciplinary offers a variety of concentrations that can lead to a teaching endorsement (for those with a license) or highly specialized subject areas designed to further your career within an educational setting.
 Must have credit in Human Learning 325 or equivalent or take Teacher Education 712 in the first semester that the course is offered after enrollment.

 Individuals may choose to 18 hours in one of the following content areas within the Interdisciplinary option.
 Students should meet with the graduate coordinator/designee to develop a “plan of study” prior to enrolling in coursework.